JoshPaulie/welcome-to-osrs/src/Transportation.md

 After *starting* [Fairytale II](https://oldschool.runescape.wiki/w/Fairytale_II_-_Cure_a_Queen), you unlock the most powerful transportation network, the Fairy Rings.
 Each Fairy Ring has a 3 letter code ID used to travel between rings.

 ## Hot Air Balloons
 Are literally stupid.
 I hate them.
-They're locked behind a quest and a really frustrating minigame, and require burning particularly logs to get to the different spots.
+They're locked behind a quest and a really frustrating minigame, and require burning particular logs to get to the different spots.
 It's ass-shit.
 Next!

 ## The grouping tab
 The last method is the grouping tab.
 Games where players congregate typically have a **Group Teleport** option, which you can use every 20 minutes.